OctopusDeploy/docs/docs/deployment-examples/azure-deployments/ase/index.md

 For an internal ASE the Uri will not be publicly accessible, it will be something like https://yourapp.scm.yourdomain  This is where the deployments will fail, they will be able to see all of the other Urls required but when they get to step 6 Octopus won't be able to resolve the address for the Uri.

 To fix that you need 2 things to happen.
-First, the network the Octopus server is on has to be connected to the ASE's VNet, e.g. using ExpressRoute or a VPN.
-Second, the Octopus server needs to be able to resolve `yourapp.scm.yourdomain` to the Internal Load Balancer IP address of your Azure ILB (found in the **IP addresses** for the ASE in the Azure portal), e.g. through DNS configuration.
+First, the network the Octopus Server is on has to be connected to the ASE's VNet, e.g. using ExpressRoute or a VPN.
+Second, the Octopus Server needs to be able to resolve `yourapp.scm.yourdomain` to the Internal Load Balancer IP address of your Azure ILB (found in the **IP addresses** for the ASE in the Azure portal), e.g. through DNS configuration.

 Exactly how to do those 2 things will depend on your organization, what infrastructure you might already have in place and is beyond the scope of this guide.